FAR status update: FAR Bills (still) not passed

 Transitioning of accountable persons

-• Accountable persons of entities in the banking industry would automatically have their registration transitioned from the BEAR to the new FAR (though the transition from the BEAR to the FAR will likely result in changes to the details of the responsibilities of accountable persons which will need to be flagged with the regulator).
+• Accountable persons of entities in the banking industry will automatically have their registration transitioned from the BEAR to the new FAR (though the transition from the BEAR to the FAR will likely result in changes to the details of the responsibilities of accountable persons which will need to be flagged with the regulator).

-• A person who became an accountable person under the BEAR on a temporary basis, would be taken to be a new temporary accountable person when the FAR starts to apply to the banking sector.
+• A person who became an accountable person under the BEAR on a temporary basis, will be taken to be a new temporary accountable person when the FAR starts to apply to the banking sector.

 Deferred remuneration

-• The FAR deferred remuneration obligations for the banking industry would 'apply when the decision to provide remuneration occurs in first financial year that begins six months after the Financial Accountability Regime applies to the banking industry'.
+• The FAR deferred remuneration obligations for the banking industry will 'apply when the decision to provide remuneration occurs in first financial year that begins six months after the Financial Accountability Regime applies to the banking industry'.

 Transitional arrangements for insurance and superannuation industries